JanaSperschneider/GenomeAssemblyTools/CollapsedGenomicRegions/README.md

 Use BBMap's pileup.sh tool to calculate binned read coverage per location, binsize=1000 should work well for most genomes.

 `pileup.sh in=mapping.sam out=contig_coverage.txt basecov=basecoverage.txt binsize=1000 bincov=bincoverage.txt`

+For further information about bbmap see here: https://sourceforge.net/projects/bbmap/

+##### 3) Plot the coverage and decide on the collapsed region threshold

+##### 4) Run the Python script to get likely collapsed regions in your genome